 The perfect dress is hard to come by.
 I like my dresses to be cheap, and long enough.
-(I'm not a fan of super short dresses!)
-Cheap and long dresses don't seem to go hand in hand.. so, if you want something done right, you have to do it yourself!
+(I’m not a fan of super short dresses!)
+When it comes to clothing, cheap and long dresses don’t seem to go hand in hand.. so, if you want something done right, you have to do it yourself!
 Here is a tutorial for a simple yet cute dress.
 It takes about 30 minutes to make and costs much less than most dresses!

 Here’s Your Supplies List: